bevacqua/hose/README.md

 > Trap access to domains you use frequently, from 9 to 5

-Improve your productivity by disabling access to domains you frequent
+Improve your productivity by easily disabling access to domains you frequent.
+Set it up once, then just use `hose` and `hose --off`!

 # Install